Chapter 2: The Middle and the Mess#

 Section 2: Measuring the Mess — Variability#

-Two Framingham cohorts with the same mean systolic BP could have very different clinical implications — one tightly clustered, one with many hypertensive extremes.
-Variability captures that difference.
+Two different Framingham cohorts with the exact same mean systolic BP could have vastly different clinical implications—one might be tightly clustered around 130 mmHg, while the other contains many dangerous hypertensive extremes.
+Measures of variability capture that spread.

 2.1 The Range#